 States that designed their own marketplaces seemed to fare better than those, like Missouri and Kansas, that opted to let the Department of Health and Human Services set up their exchanges.
 Most people trying to take a look at the products in Missouri and Kansas were thwarted by technical difficulties.

 The refusal of Republican officials in both those states to create their own exchanges is definitely turning into a liability.
 Missourians, in particular, have been given very little information about the process.
 That's because state officials are handcuffed by a law forbidding them to take any steps establishing or promoting an exchange without the permission of the legislature.
-In Kansas, Gov. Sam Brownback returned a $31.5 million grant to the federal government that would have been used to design a marketplace unique to Kansas.

 Last week, in Missouri, a legislative committee was discussing ways to "transform" Medicaid, possibly by having recipients purchase insurance on the statewide exchange.
 That approach is drawing a lot of attention to Arkansas.
 But, as experts told lawmakers, Arkansas has its own exchange, which makes it easier to be innovative than using the federal template.